CHRISTINEMUTHEE/GEOS_CF-Bias-Analysis-Kigali/README.md

 ## Data Cleaning and Validation Protocol.
 Air Quality data generation has grown rapidly with demand for monitoring data emanating from governments,research organizations, Citizen scientist, the media etc.The cost of deploying reference grade montors has limited investments into air quality data generation.
 Recent investments in Low Cost Sensors has stired a rapid uptake of air quality data in varying institutions and governments in the need to expand the data networks and spatial coverage in monitoring.
 This however comes at a cost of noisy data from Low Cost Sensors.
 Data generated from Low Cost Sensors requires a higher degree of scruitiny due to the greater uncertainity expected.
-The Development of a QA/QC protocol is therefore paramount to generate "Data of Knoen Quality/Conformance".
+The Development of a QA/QC protocol is therefore paramount to generate "Data of Known Quality/Conformance".
 The same criteria of determining conformance, depending on the area of application was applied to LCS used for GEOS-CF bias correction.
 ### Factors considered in analyzing the quality of the data from Kigali.